abhimangalms/employe_details_wnc/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+A basic flutter app that uses api to show employee details and provides an option for search filtering within the listview.
+This app will store the API response data to the local storage for working in offline mode.